 STAND supports students and young activists working to mandate genocide education across the United States.

-Currently, these states mandate some Holocaust and/or genocide education: Arizona, California, Colorado, Connecticut, Delaware, Florida, Illinois, Indiana, Kentucky, Michigan, New Hampshire, New Jersey, New York, Oregon, Rhode Island, Texas, and Virginia.
+Currently, these states mandate some Holocaust and/or genocide education: Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Illinois, Indiana, Kentucky, Michigan, New Hampshire, New Jersey, New York, Oregon, Pennslyvania, Rhode Island, Texas, Tennessee, Virginia, and Wisconsin.

-Efforts are in progress in: Maine, Maryland, Massachusetts, Nebraska, North Carolina, Utah, Vermont, and Wisconsin.
+Efforts are in progress in: Maine, Maryland, Massachusetts, Nebraska, North Carolina, Utah, and Vermont.

 - STAND’s State-Level Genocide Education Toolkit covers what you need to know to get started to build a local campaign.